tarekoraby/wars-predictor/README.md

         5. environment.yml

-#### To re-do the Grid search optimization process from scratch, delete the results.csv file
+#### To re-do the Grid search optimization process from scratch, renamme/delete the results.csv file